7vik/Firewall-Rules-Prolog/README.md

 # LICS
-Satvik Golechha, Bharat Bhargava.
-Assignment submission for CS-F213, Logic in Computer Science.
+Assignment submission for CS-F214, Logic in Computer Science.